 The Fish River Canyon, located close to the border with South Africa, is also the oldest in the world.
 Researchers have determined that the canyon was formed at least 500 million years ago through water and wind erosion, coupled with the collapse of the valley floor.

-The most fascinating traditional tribe in Africa lives in Namibia
+The most fascinating Namibia Tribes

 The Himba tribe in the Kunene region of the country have strongly clung to their traditional ways and beliefs.
 They wear traditional clothes, eat traditional foods and even practice traditional religions.
 The women wear skirts and leave their upper body bare.
 Basically, they have been unaffected by modernism in any way.